kernelsmith/about/README.md

 pentests, and red teaming.
 Post-military, he became a security engineer at the Johns Hopkins Univ.
 Applied Physics Lab (JHUAPL) doing and learning all sorts of cool stuff, most of it classified, but also started contributing to the Metasploit Framework.
-Josh is now very humbled to be both a Metasploit developer and a security researcher at the Zero Day Initiative where he gets to reverse engineer all sorts of cool 0-day and architect and implement solutions to challenges facing the "world's largest, vendor-agnostic, bug bounty program".
+Josh is was very humbled to become both a Metasploit developer and a security researcher at the Zero Day Initiative where he gets to reverse engineer all sorts of cool 0-day and architect and implement solutions to challenges facing the "world's largest, vendor-agnostic, bug bounty program".